-Motorcyclists are the most vulnerable motorists on our roadways, hands down.
-As they ride they are constantly dodging traffic, assessing road conditions and making life-or-death decisions in the blink of an eye.
+Motorcyclist safety tips can help our most vulnerable motorists.
+These riders are always put at risk on our roadways.
+As they ride, they are constantly dodging traffic, assessing road conditions and making life-or-death decisions in the blink of an eye.

 They hold their lives in their handlebars every time they hit the road on two wheels, but despite the obvious dangers, there are ways riders can reduce the chances of being hit by other motorists.